knmnyn/hugo-blox/content/authors/tongyao/_index.md

 #  - Researchers
 ---

 Tongyao is a second-year PhD student under the supervision of Prof. Min-Yen Kan.
-He is currently an industry PhD student in Sea AI Lab, mentored by Dr Liu Qian.
-He is interested in studying the memory mechanisms of language models as well as the intersection between information retrieval and LLMs.
+He is concurrently an industry PhD student in Sea AI Lab, mentored by Dr Liu Qian.
+He is interested in studying the memory mechanisms of language models and the intersection between information retrieval and LLMs.